 Tennis elbow is an overuse injury that may be associated with playing racket sports.
 Plumbers, painters and those in similar professions are also at risk.
 Tennis elbow involves inflammation of the tendons on the outside of the elbow caused by small tears.
 Tennis elbow causes pain and may be associated with a weak grip.
 Rest and nonsteroidal anti-inflammatory medications can help alleviate tennis elbow symptoms.
 Wearing a special brace on the forearm may help decrease pressure on the sore area.
 Physical therapy may be helpful.
 Steroid injections can decrease inflammation.
 Surgery may be an option for tennis elbow when other treatments have failed.

 There are many causes of low back pain.
 Back pain may be due to overuse, such as playing one too many rounds of golf or lifting heavy weights.
 This kind of back strain usually resolves on its own without treatment.
 Rest and anti-inflammatory medications can provide relief.
 Using proper form when exercising and increasing the duration of workouts slowly can help protect the back.
 In some cases, it may be necessary to modify exercise technique or perform daily activities in a different way in order to reduce the risk of back injury.
-Other causes of back pain may be more serious and require medical or surgical intervention.
+Other causes of back pain may be more serious and require medical and/or surgical intervention.

 The hip region contains two major bursae.
 The one located on the outside of the hip is called the trochanteric bursa.
 The other is called the ischial bursa which covers the ischial tuberosity, more commonly known as the sits bones.
 Inflammation of either bursae may lead to stiffness and pain around the hip joint not to be confused with the true joint pain of arthritis.
 Overuse from running, cycling, and similar activities can lead to hip bursitis.
 The condition causes hip pain that tends to be worse at night.
 Getting up from a seated position may cause pain.
 Treatment of hip bursitis consists of avoiding activities that produce symptoms and taking nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling.
 Physical therapy and steroid injections may be warranted.
 Using a cane or other assistive device may help take the load off the inflamed joint.